le01q/samp-fresh/README.md

 ## Features
 - Save/remove your favourite servers
 - Uses a Discord Rich Presence
+- CLI (To server connection in a simple way)
 > Still in development for more features

 ## Installation